Tennis elbow exercises and stretching the wrist extensor muscles are the key.

 The research was conducted using the "gold-standard" double-blind RCT (Randomized Clinical Trial).
 Neither the researchers nor the patients knew whether they were receiving the real treatment or the placebo; hence "double-blind".

 That arm pain quick DASH test is easy to do at home to see how badly you are in need of exercises.

 Their hypothesis was...

 There would be no difference in disability, pain, and grip strength one and six months after steroid and lidocaine shot combined, compared with lidocaine shot alone (the placebo).

 Chiropractic help is a frequent business in any sports oriented practice; and tennis elbow exercises are often in demand.

-'ITIS' means inflammation.
-However even current medical thinking is that it is really Lateral EpicondylOSIS.
-A condition of, rather than an inflammation of the elbow.
+However even current medical thinking is that it is really Lateral EpicondylOSIS; a condition of rather than an inflammation of the elbow.

 So it comes as no surprise that in the long term there was no

 scientific benefit from corticosteriod injections for tennis elbow.
 In